 If you come up with some pieces that you're unsure about it is always best to consult an expert!
 We have more advanced ways of testing the pieces to know if they are real or costume.
 Bring them in and we will be happy to have a look.

 Did you come up with some pieces you'd like to have evaluated for sale?
-You can book an appointment with us online now for when the doors open back up!
+You can book an appointment with us online!